-Welcome to Year 5 2018-19 with Mr Thurgur, Miss Stanford, Mrs Lyon and Mrs Hine.
+Welcome to Year 5 2019-20 with Mr Hartshorn, Mr Thurgur, Miss Stanford and Mrs Taylor.

 We would encourage you to keep an eye on these pages as we like to share aspects of the children’s learning and experiences from Silver Birch and Pine classes.

 We investigated how far away from the Sun the planets in our Solar System were.
 In order to fully understand this, we worked collaboratively with a toilet roll, some planet discs and a helpful fact sheet our teachers had given us where sheets of the roll were related to the various distances.
 Why not ask us what patterns we discovered from our findings and why our planet is nicknamed the "Goldilocks" planet?

 W/C 11th November 2019 - Anglo Saxon Days

 Y5 have been very curious to find out what it would have been like to have been an invading Anglo-Saxon.
 Having raised some questions, we invited M-Shed Bristol in to help us answer them.
 It was fascinating to find out what various objects were used for at that time and to understand how Anglo-Saxon life was ordered and ruled not to mention hearing a first class story about a hero overcoming a dragon.